ramiluisto/SudokuSpeedTests/ProgressDescription.md

 The built-in `sum` method is also used only in methods listed above, together with another static method called `p_array_to_num` which has also found its way to the top 30 of both lists.

-So looking how these different subparts consume our CPU time, we note that there is actually a lot to improve.
+So looking how these different subparts consume our CPU time, we note that there might be chances to improve.
 For example, looking at our `extract_exclusions` method which holds top rank in both total and cumulative times, we see that we are using the `sum` only to detect if a given possibility array is already completely determined.
 And in fact, most of the uses of `sum` are only used to figure out if a given probability array has only a single '1' in it.
 This seeems like an overkill.